leedo/fuhbot/README.md

 fuhbot is a simple IRC bot with a administrative console and plugin system.
-Plugins have access to IRC and HTTP events, and can send messages to users or channels.
+Plugins have access to IRC and HTTP events, and can send messages to users or channels. perl 5.20.0 is required.

 ## Configuration